 PKP has developed a Private LOCKSS Network (PLN) to digitally preserve OJS journals.
 The LOCKSS program offers decentralized and distributed preservation, seamless perpetual access, and preservation of the authentic original version of the content.
-The PKP PLN will ensure that journals that are not part of the Global LOCKSS Network, which primarily preserves content from larger publishers and vendors, or an existing PLN, which preserve small numbers of OJS journals hosted by member libraries, can be preserved using the LOCKSS program.
-For additional details about the PKP PLN, see the high level overview or the wiki page.
+The PKP PLN ensures that journals that are not part of the Global LOCKSS Network, which primarily preserves content from larger publishers and vendors, or an existing PLN, which preserve small numbers of OJS journals hosted by member libraries, can be preserved using the LOCKSS program.
+For additional details about the PKP PLN, see the high level overview (an early discussion document).

 The PKP PN:

-- provide preservation services for any OJS journal that has published at least one article and has an ISSN and is running OJS version 2.4.8 or higher
+- provides preservation services for any OJS journal that has published at least one article and has an ISSN and is running OJS version 2.4.8 or higher

-- allow OJS journal managers to register their journals for inclusion in the PLN by simply enabling a plugin in their OJS instance and agreeing to the terms of the Preservation Agreement
+- allows OJS journal managers to register their journals for inclusion in the PLN by simply enabling a plugin in their OJS instance and agreeing to the terms of the Preservation Agreement

-- on registration of a journal, automatically determine if the registered journal meets the minimum inclusion requirements
+- on registration of a journal, automatically determines if the registered journal meets the minimum inclusion requirements

-- preserve the raw journal content as generated by OJS’s existing export tools
+- preserves the raw journal content as generated by OJS’s existing export tools

-- automatically harvest new content from registered journals and add the content to the PLN, eliminating manual staff intervention at PLN member sites
+- automatically harvests new content from registered journals and adds the content to the PLN, eliminating manual staff intervention at PLN member sites

-- provide access to preserved content after a “trigger event”
+- provides access to preserved content after a “trigger event”